andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ## Timeout Tuning

 - `statement_timeout`: The maximum time a statement can execute before it is terminated
+- `lock_timeout`

 ## Connections Management

 [A connection forks the OS process (creates a new process)](https://azure.microsoft.com/en-us/blog/performance-best-practices-for-using-azure-database-for-postgresql-connection-pooling/) and is thus expensive.

-Using a connection pool reduces the amount of connection establishment overhead and thus reduces the latency involved with connections, which can increase TPS at a certain scale.
+Use a connection pooler to reduce the overhead with establishing connections

 - PgBouncer.
 [Running PgBouncer on ECS](https://www.revenuecat.com/blog/pgbouncer-on-aws-ecs)
 - RDS Proxy.
 [AWS RDS Proxy](https://aws.amazon.com/rds/proxy/)